creeperbbs/scMCP/README.md

 ### Drug screening pipeline based on scMCP
 The pipeline is saved in sample/drug_screening.py

-### Large scale pretraining processing for scMCP (Will be released soon)
+### Large scale pretraining version for scMCP (Will be released soon)
 This model is pretrained using about 1M perturbed cell pairs in Tahoe.
-A process for larger scale pretraining wil be released soon.
+A version in larger scale pretrained wil be released soon.